 On the other hand, and despite adopting aspects of negative capability, simultaneously there are also traits of “ideological heroism” employed in the methodology of the t-shirt (Smith).
 By purchasing and proudly wearing the shirt there is a sense of declaration.
 It is a commitment to the non-passive assertion that the future is female and gains traction precisely in the political realm where ideological heroism is desired (evidenced by the frequency with which the phrase was invoked in the presidential campaign of Hillary Clinton).
 Yet, again the phrase does not stand for any real policy goals or specified leaders.
 By existing in this duality, the phrase is not “insufficiently committed to an ideology,” but instead is sufficiently committed to an insufficient ideology.

 But “Speaking in Tongues” elucidates more than just lame generalities that may neutralize the shirt and its intent.
-Rooted in the greater focus of her essay, that is, the communicative powers of Barack Obama, Smith’s provides another means for considering “The Future is Female.”
-When Smith writes about Obama’s “story of a genuinely many-voiced man,” she highlights his ability to transcend a “simple linear inheritance, of … dreams and aspirations passed down … and fulfilled.”
+Rooted in the greater focus of her essay, that is, the communicative powers of Barack Obama, Smith provides another means for considering “The Future is Female.”
+When Smith writes about Obama’s “story of a genuinely many-voiced man,” she highlights his ability to transcend a “simple linear inheritance, of . . . dreams and aspirations passed down . . . and fulfilled.”
 She is saying that he did not experience a clean-cut transition of realized dreams between his parents and himself, and instead quotes Obama as saying he “occupied the place where [his parents] dreams had been.”
-To “occupy a dream,” Smith argues, is “to exist in a dreamed space” making the distinction that occupation “is surely a quite different thing from simply inheriting.”
-Smith alludes to this distinction earlier which she writes that Obama’s tale is “not the old tragedy of gaining a new, false voice” rather it “is all about addition.”
+To “occupy a dream,” Smith argues, is “to exist in a dreamed space” making the distinction that occupying “is surely a quite different thing from simply inheriting.”
+Smith alludes to this distinction earlier when she writes that Obama’s tale is “not the old tragedy of gaining a new, false voice” but rather “is all about addition.”
 To occupy requires “addition,” engagement, and consideration, whereas inheritance is merely passing along something from one owner to another.
-In many ways the women’s movement, similar to Obama, is not the product of “simple linear inheritance”; previous generations of women were not able to overcome disadvantage and simply pass on a life full of equal opportunity to their offspring (Smith).
-Consequently, without these realized dreams to inherit, the women’s movement today, must instead “occupy” that dream space, and as occupiers there is the opportunity to engage and achieve that vision.
+In many ways, the women’s movement, similar to Obama, is not the product of “simple linear inheritance”; previous generations of women were not able to overcome disadvantage and simply pass on a life full of equal opportunity to their offspring (Smith).
+Consequently, without these realized dreams to inherit, the women’s movement today must instead “occupy” that dream space, and as occupiers there is the opportunity to engage and achieve that vision.
 Though, by wearing the exact same shirt with a still very much male present, the wearers of “The Future is Female” appear content to inherent those dreams solely to pass them down to the next generation, albeit still as dreams and not as reality.
-Once again, to wear the shirt is to optimistically hope for the future, while tacitly accepting the future of yesterday is not today.
+Once again, to wear the shirt is to optimistically hope for the future, while tacitly accepting that the future of yesterday is not today.